PamPayne/austria/austria-legal-text-en.md

 (i) Paragraph 10 reads as follows:

-'(10) In accordance with Paragraph 2(3), gaming machines in casinos must be electronically connected to the Bundesrechenzentrum GmbH.'
+'(10) In accordance with Paragraph 2(3), gaming machines in casinos must be electronically connected to the **Bundesrechenzentrum GmbH**.'

 125/ME XXVIII GP - Ministerial Draft - Text of the Act
 Page 10 by 27